-Depth of field is used to describe the size of the area where subject you’re filming are relatively sharp.
+Depth of field is used to describe the size of the area where the subject you’re filming is relatively sharp.
 The point of focus is the object in the frame that the filmmaker most wants to call attention to.
 The imaginary two-dimensional plane that extends from that point is referred to as the plane of focus.
 When you’re filming, any part of the image that falls on the plane of focus is officially in focus.

 Types of Camera Shot Focus